 Around 500 people gathered in St Ives for an Extinction Rebellion protest, demanding immediate environmental action from G7 leaders.

-The related group Ocean Rebellion has staged theatrical action in St Ives, including mermaids tangled in nets.
+The related group Ocean Rebellion staged theatrical action in St Ives, including mermaids tangled in nets.

 People’s Vaccine Alliance campaigners, using Oxfam’s “big heads”, posed pretending to fight over a giant COVID-19 vaccine syringe on Swanpool beach near Falmouth.
 The group is calling for G7 leaders to share COVID-19 vaccines with poorer countries.